 - Using code analysis tools to periodically check applications for buffer overflow flaws.

 Why Source Code Analysis is the Best Solution for Buffer Overflow Attacks

 To absolutely ensure your application is safe from damaging buffer overflow attacks, the best course of action is to use static code analysis (SCA).
 As mentioned, C and C++ is particularly vulnerable to buffer overflow threats.
 To protect C and C++ applications, DevOps can use a SCA tool and run a compliance taxonomy like MISRA or CERT to identify software vulnerabilities.

 Static code analysis tools are important for detecting security vulnerabilities across software applications.
 With SCA tools, security vulnerability issues can be found as code is being developed.

-If your organization wants proactive protection against security threats like buffer overflow, a static code analysis tool like Klocwork can help.
+If your organization wants proactive protection against security threats, a static code analysis tool like Klocwork can help.
 We offer a free trial so you can explore the benefits of Klocwork for yourself.